farrell0/MongoDB-Developers-Notebook/README.md

 >
 >Daniel:
 >In this article we continue our work from the December/2016 document, and add Kafka as a
 >data source and target.
-And we read from the mongoDB oplog to do that push into Kafka.
+And we read from the mongoDB OpLog to do that push into Kafka.
 The
 >July/2016 edition of this document detailed the mongoDB Connector, which does this work
 >and more, but we wanted to demonstrate writing this code from scratch.
 >